 The Utah State Legislature Internship is an excellent experience for students interested in the legislative and policy process.
 Interns work as personal assistants to legislators in researching legislation, attending committee hearings, meeting with constituents and lobbyists, and observing first-hand the process through which laws are made.

 This excellent program is open to undergraduate or graduate students of any major who have an interest in the legislative process.
-Students who are residents of states other than Utah or non-U.S. citizens are also encouraged to apply.
+Students who are residents of states other than Utah are encouraged to apply.
 To qualify, an applicant must be a junior, senior or graduate student, have the ability to express himself or herself clearly, both orally and in writing, including the ability to digest, condense, and prepare forms and reports; have a general understanding of the legislative process; be a self-starter and be capable of working with little or no supervision; and have good interpersonal skills.
+Non-U.S. citizens must have a Permanent Resident Permit ("Green Card") that allows them to work full-time during Winter semester.

 To be considered applicants must be juniors or seniors in good academic standing with a minimum 2.7 G.P.A.
 In exceptional cases, sophomores with previous employment, military, or mission experience may be considered.
 A student must also be in good honor code and academic standing with the university at the time of application.
 Because interns will be employees of the Utah Legislature during the Winter semester, all applicants will have to successfully complete the I-9 Employment Eligibility Verification Form from the U.S. Department of Homeland Security.
 Successful candidates must register and pay the associated tuition for a minimum of eight credits (POLI 397 and 399R) that are required of all participants on the program.
 Candidates must also be available from 8:00 a.m. to 5:00 p.m. from the beginning of Winter semester until the end of the legislative session (in March).
 Frequently interns need to work late attending committee hearings or doing other necessary tasks, so applicants who have any obligations in the evenings during the session, including taking other course work at the BYU Salt Lake Center or on the Provo campus will not be considered for the internship.